 Nuria's Traveller Tip

-Don't sit and snack on chestnuts on the famous Spanish Steps, the Italians take great care of their historical heritage and you could be fined.
+Be careful!
+Do not sit and snack on chestnuts on the famous staircase of the Spanish Steps, the Italians take great care of their historical heritage and you could be fined.

 Hands up who hasn't dreamed of waking up on New Year's Eve in another city in the world!
 If you are one of those lucky ones who will spend the Capodanno in the Eternal City, away from the mother-in-law, there are options for all tastes, some very picturesque.
 Here are some of the most original proposals offered by the capital: